MunishUpadhyay/Scientific-Calculator/README.md

 2. Click number buttons (0-9) to input numbers
 3. Use operation buttons (+, -, ×, ÷) for basic arithmetic
 4. Press "=" or Enter key to calculate result
-5. Use "C" to clear all, "CE" to clear current entry
+5. Use "C" to clear all

 ### Scientific Functions
 1. **Trigonometric**: Enter a number, then click sin/cos/tan